From Iran to Europe: How did I travel to 6 countries under $1,800?

 Couchsurfing: If it wasn't for my kindest hosts in Iran, Georgia, Belgium and France, I would have been lost.
 We discovered some pretty cool places and met the most kindest souls with interesting stories.

 Maps.Me: Fast, detailed and "offline" maps all at one go.
-Seriously, I bookmarked so many places and it had everything to help you with that even while writing this piece, I had to refer back to the map to review the locations I visited.
+I bookmarked so many places and it had everything to help you with that even while writing this piece, I had to refer back to the map to review the locations I visited.

 Booking.com: From B&B's to guesthouses, we all know how Booking.com works and this is a must-have app.